Cavaliers' head coach led Virginia to ACC and regional titles

 Overall, Morgan has guided Cavaliers to six ACC individual titles, 12 All-America honors and 24 All-ACC performances.
 In addition, the women’s cross country team has qualified for the NCAA Championships each of the four seasons Morgan has been at the helm.

 Before coming to Charlottesville, Morgan spent three seasons as the primary cross country coach and five-and-a-half years as an assistant track and field coach at Florida.
 Morgan directed the Florida women’s cross country team to back-to-back SEC Championships in 2009 and 2010 and mentored Charlotte Browning to the indoor 1-mile run and outdoor 1,500-meter NCAA individual titles in 2010.

-He guided the Gator women’s cross country team to one of their best years in program history in 2009, when it won its fourth SEC Championship and placed seventh at the NCAA Championships, its best national cross country finish ever.
-Rebecca Lowe won the SEC and NCAA South Region titles and earned SEC Female Athlete of the Year and South Region Female Athlete of the Year honors, while Morgan was named the SEC Women’s Coach of the Year as well as the South Region Women’s Coach of the Year.
+In 2009, Florida’s women’s cross country team won its fourth SEC Championship and placed seventh at the NCAA Championships, its best national cross country finish ever.
+Rebecca Lowe won the SEC and NCAA South Region titles and earned SEC Female Athlete of the Year and USTFCCCA South Region Female Athlete of the Year honors, while Morgan was named both SEC and USTFCCCA South Region Coach of the Year.